 Shortness of breath

 Most patients recover fully with treatment using antibiotics, although hospitalization is usually required.
 About one in ten patients die.
-People that are most susceptible to Legionnaires’ disease are aged more than 50 years, current or former smokers, those with lung diseases like emphysema or COPD, and those who have a weakened immune system from disease or medicines.
 Unfortunately, there are currently no vaccines for Legionnaires’ disease.

 Legionnaires’ Disease Outbreaks Tied to Ineffective Water System Management